shuhuiluo/fastnum/README.md

 fastnum = "0.1"
 ```

-Or, to enable various `fastnum` features as well, add for example this line instead:
+Or, to enable various `fastnum` features as well, add, for example, this line instead:

 ```toml
 fastnum = { version = "0.1", features = ["serde"] } # enables the "serde" feature